 Although James Cameron's seriously overrated juggernaut has a veritable tsunami of fans, it also has a few stalwart detractors, including myself.
 A very good friend of mine, who invited me to join her seeing it in the theater in 3D, has confessed to being an "Avaturd," an obviously derogatory sobriquet for fanatical Avatar fans.
 She's seen it over a dozen times in the theater; her cousin, nearly thirty.
-Insert WTF meme here.
+Insert WTF meme of your choice here.

-After all of the pre-release hype, I expected better.
-Cameron's idea of "alien" creatures is to add extra legs to mash-ups of familiar earth animals on a planet with lower gravity.
+After all of the pre-release hype, I expected much better.
+Cameron's idea of making "alien" creatures is to add extra legs to mash-ups of familiar earth animals on a planet with lower gravity.
 (Think about it: one would expect higher gravity to require extra legs.
 Ah, but I'm obviously over-thinking things.)
 Indeed, his design staff have openly confessed to using Earth-based life forms for their inspiration, rather than closing their eyes, perhaps taking some hallucinogenic drugs for assistance, and imagining something entirely different.
 To make matters worse, some of Pandora's terrain looks as if it was swiped wholesale from old Yes album covers.
 I could go on, but I'd need more bandwidth than I have.

 BTW, the bladder-bursting extended version available on disc offers more of the same turgid "prepare to be awed" special effects, and doesn't really add anything substantive to the original bladder-straining theatrical release.
-Thankfully, as if to vindicate my contrarian views, there are plenty of reviews by others who've seen right through Cameron's tricks, and laid bare his bloated, unoriginal moneymaking machine for what it really is.
+Thankfully, as if to vindicate my contrarian opinion, there are plenty of reviews by others who've seen right through Cameron's tricks, and laid bare his bloated, unoriginal moneymaking machine for what it really is.
 For further enlightenment—as well as amusement—simply search YouTube for Avatar reviews.